noorus/baybay/README.md

 ### Why..?

 Well, honestly, because all the other parsers I looked at were kinda bad.
 You don't need 1500 lines for a BBCode parser.
 You just *don't*.
-And neither do you need regexp.
-That's just not cool.

 So here we are.
 One loop, a stack and a couple string utils.